 - "Star Trek Insurrection" - The Son'a are known to produce Ketracel white.

 Origin unknown.
 Nature uncertain.

 - VOY: "Projections" - Lt.
 Barclay tells the Holodoc that his headaches are due to "kinoplasmic radiation oxidizing your brain cells."

 Naturally occurring.
 Induces telekinetic powers.

-- TOS: "Plato's Stepchildren" - Platonians used it to hold Enterprise crew captive and force them to perform for their amusement.
-McCoy synthesized the chemical so crew could escape.
+- TOS: "Plato's Stepchildren" - Platonians use it to hold Enterprise crew captive and force them to perform for their amusement.
+McCoy synthesizes the chemical so the crew can escape.

 Artificially generated by aliens.
 Exact nature unknown.

 - TNG: "A Matter of Perspective" - Dr. Apgar's experiments involve the generation of Krieger waves.
 They burn holes in walls and decks of the Enterprise.